Daniel-Rolen/PDFCompilator/README.md

 6. Implementing the functionality to add a cover page with new page numbers and a cover letter to the final compiled PDF.
 7. Addressing the issue with spaces in file names for PDF compilation and handling.

+## Future Improvements

+1. Implement better management of report patterns for compilations directly within the application.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.